-If the TekScope application is minimized, start the 80SJNB application by selecting the shortcut located on the Windows desktop area.
+■ If the TekScope application is minimized, double-click the 80SJNB application icon on the Windows desktop to start the 80SJNB application.

-■ If the TekScope application is running and open, use the Applications menu on the menu bar and select the 80SJNB application.
+■ If the TekScope application is running and open, select Applications > 80SJNB.

-Select Windows menu Start > All Programs > Tektronix Applications > 80SJNB > 80SJNB.
+■ In Windows, select Start > All Programs > Tektronix Applications > 80SJNB > 80SJNB.